realXiaochen/Data_Analysis_Titanic/README.md

 # Data analysis

-This project serves as a demonstration of basic numpy, pandas and sklearn skills.
+This project serves as a demonstration of numpy, pandas and sklearn skills.

 Accuracy can be improved when complex model is used.